Serve on Commissions, Boards, and Agencies

 The Commission on Nominations nominates members of the Reformed Church in America for election by the General Synod to its commissions, boards, and agencies.
 All confessing members of the RCA are eligible to serve.
 A brief description of the commissions, boards and agencies appear below.

 Please consider whether service on a commission, board, or agency is something to which God is calling you.
 If it is, then please provide the Commission on Nominations with information about yourself by completing a profile form.
 (All submissions are acknowledged by an email.
-If you don't hear anything, please drop an email to firstname.lastname@example.org.
-Please note that only the latest version of Adobe Acrobat Reader should be used to download, fill in, save, and submit this form as an email attachment.)
+If you don't hear anything, please drop an email to email@example.com.
+Please note that only Adobe Acrobat Reader should be used when completing the form.
+Please remember to download and save the pdf to your computer, fill it in, save it again, and submit this form as an email attachment.)

 What the Commissions, Agencies, and Boards Do

 GENERAL SYNOD COUNCIL: As the Executive Committee, Board of Directors, and program agent of the General Synod, as well as the Committee of Reference during the annual convening of the General Synod, the council seeks to enable participation in God's work in the world and to equip congregations and assemblies for mission and ministry.
 It establishes policies for programs to fulfill these purposes.
 It oversees and evaluates the performance of the General Secretary, who is ultimately responsible for staffing and program implementation.
 It supports, strengthens and coordinates the commissions, boards, and institutions of the RCA; prepares a budget to sustain established priorities; and otherwise administers the affairs of the RCA between sessions of the General Synod.
 The council functions according to the principles of "policy governance," originated by John Carver but modified to function within RCA polity.
 (BCO, Chap.
 3, Part I, Art.
 3, Sec.
 6)

 Additional information on GSC membership expectations can be found here.